 Building a Strong SEL Program

 Many SEL programs include multi-year learning options, building skills over time for sustained growth.
-Federal policies often support these initiatives, making them easier to implement effectively and sustainably.
+Federal policies and school districts often support these initiatives, making them easier to implement effectively and sustainably.
+National universities play a significant role in advancing SEL research, curriculum development, and outreach, shaping educational standards and policy at a national level.

 Check out our Mindfulness Tools for Kids and Classes curriculum to get started with a mindfulness based SEL curriculum today!
 With 10 ready made lessons and dozens of short and long videos to educate you on how to teach mindfulness you’ll be getting started in no time.